Choosing the Right MSSP: 5 Important Questions to Ask

 Of course this is a very popular question, in fact this is the question that often motivates small businesses to look at changing their current IT partner.

 This question has so many possible answers.
 If you look at your current costs, what do you actually include?
 Monthly software subscriptions, invoices for IT support services, currently monthly IT costs, hardware replacements or repairs, staff IT training costs, cloud services, internet services, Wifi and so the list goes on.
 An audit of current IT costs can, in itself, be an entire project.

 It is annoying when the answer over the phone is: “Well that was never actually included in your monthly support agreement.”
 It can happen more often with hardware damage, but should not be a regular occurrence with your MSSP.
 Your growth and change should also be something that is contemplated by your MSSP, planned for and calculated ahead of time.

 You have clear, flexible options with Your Cloud Works, where each element of your chosen package is clearly explained to you.

-You may prefer the more complete Gold + package for £53 per month, which additionally includes: Full business hours helpdesk support, Fortify Protection for your constant device monitoring and alerts, and the powerful Fortify Security Malware and Ransomware protection including a £750k Ransomware Warranty Protection.
+Many new customers have chosen the complete Gold package for £38 per month, which additionally includes: Full business hours helpdesk support, Endpoint Protection with constant device monitoring and alerts with Webroot Antivirus Protection, DNS Security and Webroot SAT.

 There may be additional security and support elements, or software that you require for your business: Office 365, Google G Suite for Business, Email filtering, professional backup services, Hosted Desktop Services, internet services or hardware supplies.
 All of which can be considered separately or as a single monthly package cost.